Toward Effective Liouvillian Integration

 Let $f : \mathbb P^2 \dashrightarrow \mathbb P^1$ be a rational map with irreducible general fiber defining the pull-back to $\mathbb P^2$ under $p$ of the reference fibration of $\mathcal R$.
 If none of the irreducible components of $(\nabla)_{\infty}$ is contained in fibers of $f$ then they all come from horizontal algebraic leaves of the Riccati folation $\mathcal R$.
 Since the horizontal leaves of a transversely affine Riccati foliation have integral residues $\le -1$, then all the irreducible components of $(\nabla)_{\infty}$ have integral residues $\le -1$.
-Therefore, as in the case where $\nabla$ is logarithmic with finite monodromy we can conclude that the support of $(\nabla)_{\infty}$ has degree $\le d+2 <12(d-1)$.
+Therefore, as in the case where $\nabla$ is logarithmic with finite monodromy we can conclude that the support of $(\nabla)_{\infty}$ has degree $\le d+2 <6(d-1)$.

 Assume from now on that some irreducible component of $(\nabla)_{\infty}$ is contained in a fiber of $f : \mathbb P^2 \dashrightarrow \mathbb P^1$.
 To conclude the proof of the theorem it suffices to bound the degree of fibers of $f$.
 For that replace $\mathcal R$ by a reduced foliation birationally equivalent to it and resolve the rational map $p:\mathbb P^2 \dashrightarrow S$ to obtain the commutative diagram below.